alexanderdickson/waitForImages/README.md

 Just provide a callback function and it will be called once all descendent images have loaded.

     $('selector').waitForImages(function() {

-        alert('All images are loaded.');
+		// All descendant images have loaded, now slide up.
         $(this).slideUp();
     });

-`this` is a reference to the element that `waitForImages()` is called on.
+`this` is a reference to the collection that `waitForImages()` is called on.

 ###Advanced###

 You can pass a second function as a callback that will be called for each image that is loaded, with some information passed as arguments.

     $('selector').waitForImages(function() {
         alert('All images have loaded.');
     }, function(loaded, count, success) {
        alert(loaded + ' of ' + count + ' images has ' + (success ? 'loaded' : 'failed to load') +  '.');
        $(this).addClass('loaded');
     });

-You can also set the third argument to `true` if you'd like the plugin to iterate over all elements, checking for images referenced in the CSS (by default, it looks at the `background-image`, `listStyleImage`, `borderImage` and `borderCornerImage` properties).
-If it finds any, they will be treated as an image and loaded.
+You can also set the third argument to `true` if you'd like the plugin to iterate over all elements, checking for images referenced in the CSS (by default, it looks at the `background-image`, `list-style-image`, `border-image` and `border-corner-image` properties).
+If it finds any, they will be treated as a descendant image.

 The callback will be called on the successful **and** unsuccessful loading of the image.
 Check the third argument to determine the success of the image load.
 It will be `true` if the image loaded successfully.

-Alternatively, you can pass an object literal to the plugin, instead of the arguments individually.
+If you want to skip the first argument, pass `$.noop` or alternatively, pass an object literal to the plugin, instead of the arguments individually.

     $('selector').waitForImages({
         finished: function() {
-            ...
+            // ...
         },
         each: function() {
-           ...
+           // ...
         },
         waitForAll: true
     });